 How much does it cost?

 As a not-for-profit organisation we can periodically apply for grants to help support our children and families with their therapeutic journey.
 Do chat with us about this when you make contact.
-Our prices range from £60 – £130 per hour plus VAT dependent upon which specialisms are required.
+See our services brochure for much information on pricing.